UN rights body trains spotlight on Myanmar following coup

-GENEVA (AP) — The U.N.’s top human rights body opened an urgent session on Friday to discuss a military coup in Myanmar, facing a call for the release of people “arbitrarily detained” — including civilian government leader Aung San Suu Kyi — and more action by U.N. officials to increase scrutiny of the country.
+GENEVA (AP) — The U.N.’s top human rights body held an urgent session on Friday to discuss the military coup in Myanmar, facing a call for the release of people “arbitrarily detained” — including civilian government leader Aung San Suu Kyi — and more action by U.N. officials to increase scrutiny of the country.

 The Human Rights Council has no power to impose sanctions but can train a potent political spotlight on rights abuses and violations.
 Friday’s session comes shortly after the Biden administration, which has already imposed sanctions on top coup leaders, revived U.S. participation at the 47-member Geneva body.

+While China and Russia faulted attempts to politicize the situation and called it a domestic matter, many Western countries, the U.N. human rights office and others decried the coup and state of emergency and said it must end.

 “The seizure of power by the Myanmar military earlier this month constitutes a profound setback for the country after a decade of hard-won gains in its democratic transition,” said the Deputy High Commissioner for Human Rights Nada al-Nashif.
+“The world is watching.”

-A draft resolution, presented by Britain and the European Union, calls for the “immediate and unconditional release” of Suu Kyi, the leader of the civilian government, and other top officials in her government, a lifting of restrictions on the internet and unimpeded humanitarian access, among other things.
+A draft resolution, presented by Britain and the European Union, calls for the “immediate and unconditional release” of Suu Kyi, President U Win Myint, and other top officials in the government, a lifting of restrictions on the internet and unimpeded humanitarian access, among other things.

-The resolution also calls on U.N.
-Secretary-General Antonio Guterres and the U.N. human rights chief, Michelle Bachelet, to give the independent U.N. special rapporteur on Myanmar, Tom Andrews, “increased assistance, resources and expertise” to carry out his job.
+It also calls on U.N.
+Secretary-General Antonio Guterres and U.N. human rights chief Michelle Bachelet to give the independent U.N. special rapporteur on Myanmar, Tom Andrews, “increased assistance, resources and expertise” to carry out his job.

 “We need real action from the United Nations,” said Andrews, a former U.S. Congressman, in a video message, citing information that the junta has detained 220 government officials and members of civil society.